Section 5.6 Relations in Action

 and .bottom()

-attributes can be used to find the brightest and darkest pairs.Teal and maroon will be used for light-mode because they are the darkest, while pale-turquoise and firebrick will be used for dark-mode because they are the lightest.
+methods can be used to assign the brightest and darkest pairs to variables.Teal and maroon will be used for light-mode because they are the darkest, while pale-turquoise and light-coral will be used for dark-mode because they are the lightest.

 The